nans/StoreLocator/README.md

 Magento 2 Store Locator extension is a module to manage store location.
 This module assists customers to find out shop location with ease.

-* Allow displaying locations in Google Maps
-* Display multiple store locations on a map
+* Display multiple store locations on a Google Maps
-* Add store locator map to any page of your website
+* Add store locator map to any page of your website via widget
-* Include unlimited store locations
+* Supported unlimited store locations
-* Be able to see all information of the store
+* Be able to see all information of the store in popup

 ## Admin Panel
 ### Configuration